mardix/litestate/readme.md

 #### Usage

-You can access the full state with the method `reStated.getState()` or by using any state properties.
+You can access the full state with the method `Litestate.getState()` or by using any state properties.

 ```js
 // get full state object